City of Owatonna Stormwater Management

 "Clean H2Owatonna" is the City of Owatonna's Stormwater Management Program to keep our streams, river, and waterways clean of pollution.

-The Engineering Department is seeking organizations and individuals to make a positive impact on our community's natural resources through the following stormwater programs:
+The Engineering Department is seeking organizations and individuals to make a positive impact on our community's natural resources through various stormwater programs.
+Click on the partipation tab to the left!

 The City of Owatonna appreciates efforts made by Harper Tuchtenhagen (below) and her father Scott Tuchtenhagen for collecting 10 gallons of debris and adopting catch basins along 12 St. SE.